Folic Acid Supplements Still Needed To Prevent Birth Defects

 Back in 1991, a study found that folic acid supplementation greatly reduced the risk of neural tube defects, a type of birth defect that includes anencephaly and spina bifida.
 In 1992, the U.S. Public Health Service recommended that women take 400 micrograms as a daily supplement.
 And starting in 1998, to reach more women, the FDA required that manufacturers fortify cereal and other enriched grains with folic acid, which is the synthetic version of vitamin B9.

-Fortification was associated with a drop in neural tube defects, from 10.7 cases per 10,000 live births before fortification to 7 cases after fortification, the USPSTF says.
+Fortification was associated with a drop in neural tube defects, from 10.7 cases per 10,000 live births before fortification to seven cases after fortification, the USPSTF says.
 (It's not clear how much of that decline was due to fortification.)
-And not all of these defects are caused by a folate deficiency, so it's not known how that number would change if every woman had enough in the critical early days in pregnancy, often before they realize they are pregnant.
+And not all of these defects are caused by a folate deficiency, so it's not known how that number would change if every woman had enough in the critical early days in pregnancy, often before a woman realizes she is pregnant.

 Despite the unknowns, "the evidence is pretty clear that [supplementation] reduces risk ... and it's strong enough that all women who can potentially become pregnant should take it," says Alex Kemper, a pediatrician and member of the Task Force.